Translation Requirements for Validation of European Patents banner

 A patent that has been granted by the European Patent Office may subsequently be made effective in any of the countries for which a designation, extension or validation fee has been paid.
 This process is commonly known as “validation” of the European patent.

-For European patents with a grant date on or after 1 June 2023, it will in most cases1 be possible to validate a European patent via one of two routes:
+It will in most cases1 be possible to validate a European patent via one of two routes:

-• Validation as a “Unitary Patent” (a single patent right covering 17 of the 27 EU countries2), in addition to direct national validation in any of the remaining non-EU countries and non-participating EU countries of interest.
+• Validation as a “Unitary Patent” (a single patent right covering 18 of the 27 EU countries2), in addition to direct national validation in any of the remaining non-EU countries and non-participating EU countries of interest.

 More information about the Unitary Patent system can be found in the dedicated section of our website.